California's Official State Social Security Administrator

 • If between 20-30 years of substantial earnings were covered by Social Security, the WEP may still apply, but at a lesser impact.

-For more information about WEP and a list of exceptions, review the Windfall Elimination Provision (PDF) and use the WEP Calculator.
-Encourage employees to obtain a copy of their earnings record and utilize these tools to see how their Social Security benefit may be affected.
+For more information about WEP and a list of exceptions, review the Windfall Elimination Provision (Publication No. 05-10045) (PDF) and use the WEP Calculator.
+Encourage employees to obtain a copy of their earnings record and utilize these tools to identify how their Social Security benefit may be affected.

 Government Pension Offset (GPO)